ShihaoSW/HyperGraphEmbed/cocitation_network/README.md

   R data object containing the final hypergraph embeddings of 3,000 authors trained on papers published during 1991–2000.

 - **`learn_the_crs.R`**
-  R script for constructing confidence intervals and generating plots from the embeddings.
+  R script for constructing confidence intervals and generating plots, including Figures 6-8 from the embeddings.

 - **`learn_the_embeddings.R`**
   R script for learning embeddings from the hypergraph data.